vannguyengd/gooddata-ui/website/versioned_docs/version-8.1.0/10_vis__theme_provider.md

 original_id: theme_provider
 ---

-The **Theme Provider component** allows you to customize the visual style of your dashboards by applying a theme (see [Custom Themes](https://help.gooddata.com/pages/viewpage.action?pageId=81974323)).
+The **Theme Provider component** allows you to customize the visual style of your dashboards by applying a theme (see [Create Custom Themes](https://help.gooddata.com/pages/viewpage.action?pageId=81974323)).

 To be able to use the Theme Provider component, set up the `backend` and `workspace` properties in your application (see [Connecting to an Analytical Backend](02_start__connecting_backend.md#initial-setup)).